nesl/LLM_time_series/report.md

 **7. Environment photo:**
 We ask the LLMs to classify solely based on environment photo to study the effect of IMU plots and environment photo individually.
 ```
 You are an expert in human activity analysis.
-You are given an envorinment photo taken during a person's transportation by a camera placed in their torso.
+You are given an environment photo taken during a person's transportation by a camera placed in their torso.

 The person's transportation method belongs to one of the following categories: Still, Walking, Run, Car.